 @parentid field is a child of this item.

-You can choose to use the top parent item ID as a conversation ID, especially if the indexed system doesn’t provide such an ID (see Folding Results).
-However, even if you do so, all three fields are still required to implement folding, i.e., despite their redundancy, you can’t eliminate one.
+You can choose to use the top parent item ID as a conversation ID, especially if the indexed system doesn’t provide such an ID (see Folding results).
+However, even if you do so, all three fields are still required to implement folding, that is, despite their redundancy, you can’t eliminate one.
 As a result, the

 @parentidvalues are always identical.